Fri 7th Dec, 2018 15:00 GMT:

 So why has Super Smash Bros.
 Melee remained at the top of the pile for so many years?
 Well, there are numerous different reasons.
 Fans will say it's tighter, faster and requires more skill.
 They'll point to it being far more entertaining to watch than its successors, down to this faster pace.
 They'll point towards the better balance.
 The truth is, it's all of those things.

 Super Smash Bros.
 Ultimate has a heck of a fight on its hands to deserve the 'Ultimate' in its title.

 Where does your favourite Super Smash Bros. sit in the list?
-Do you agree with Melee taking the ultimate trophy?
-Do you think Ultimate has what it takes to beat it?
+Do you agree that Ultimate really is the, errrr, ultimate Smash?
+Will tournaments start favouring that over Melee?
 Let us know in the comments section below.